UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Trading 212 is a great option for any investor looking to save through a stocks and shares ISA.
 There are no account management fees and no trading fees, making it the cheapest stocks and shares ISA that I tested.

-You also earn 5.17% interest on uninvested cash, paid daily.
+Cash interest: You also earn 4.9% interest on uninvested cash, accrued daily.
 This means if you are new to investing and want to take it slow, you can still earn interest on money not yet invested.
-A 5.17% interest rate is higher than what many other providers are offering on their cash ISAs, so it is a great offer.
+A 4.9% interest rate is higher than what many other providers are offering on their cash ISAs, so it is a great offer.

-Another bonus is that Trading 212’s ISA is flexible – something only offered by a handful of investment providers.
+Flexible ISA: Another bonus is that Trading 212’s ISA is flexible – something only offered by a handful of investment providers.
 A flexible ISA means you can withdraw money and pay it back in without losing any of your ISA allowance for that year.
 If for some reason you need to temporarily withdraw £10,000 and pay it back before the end of the tax year, your overall £20,000 ISA allowance for the year wouldn’t fall to £10,000.
+I found it easy to withdraw money from the Trading 212 ISA.
+The money was in my current account instantly through faster payments, although Trading 212 says withdrawals can take up to three days.

 Company Overall Rating Minimum Deposit ISA SIPP